myYearOfCode/100-days-of-code/log.md

 **Today's Progress**: 1.5h of assorted youtube videos.
 I wasn't feeling up to pushing more on the cs253 user login project, so I learned a bit more about unittesting in python, using pylint, I watched a class on sql injection attacks from Tim Buchalka, and I watched a video from Dan Bader on how to write clean, yet readable code.

 This has been a hell of a month.
 I've learned a ton, and worked a ton.
 I'll post a month recap soon!

+### Day 47: August 18, 2018

+**Today's Progress**: 5h in!
+I'm back on python today, working on trying to get some old code polished up with new features.
+I need to get things live, then make better things, then take older things offline.
+If I wait for the current thing to be awesome I am going to wait a while, as I'm constantly learning and the older work always feels 'bad' in comparison.
+I also did an hour or two (included in the 5) of gordon Zhu's class.